 - Daiginjo: This one is made with rice grains that have 50% of them polished off.

 - Ginjo: Ginjo-shu is made using rice whose grains are 40% polished away.

-- Nigorizake: This type of nihonshu is popular in Western Japan, and it is unfiltered sake, which may have koji rice, normally looks cloudy, and is sweeter than all the other nihonshu varieties.
+- Nigorizake: This type of nihonshu is prevalent in Western Japan, and it is unfiltered sake, which may have koji rice, looks typically cloudy and is sweeter than all the other nihonshu varieties.

 - Namazake: This is unpasteurized sake, which has to be refrigerated lest the aroma and taste may change over time.